 Bracelets generated quite a bit of excitement in the sale; the leading of which was an antique ruby, diamond and enamel bracelet, circa 1880, composed of oval and circular-shaped star and cat's eye ruby cabochons, accented by single-cut diamonds and rubies, that achieved $12,500, past an estimate of $4,000-6,000.
 Strong-selling bracelets also included a multicolor sapphire and diamond bracelet, pavé-set with various-shaped multicolor sapphires, and interspersed with rose-cut diamonds, that sold for $12,500 (est. $6,500-8,500) and a diamond and enamel star motif bangle bracelet, circa 1890, that took in $11,875 (est. $1,800-2,500).

-Lynne Arkin, Fine Jewelry Specialist at Bonhams in San Francisco, says of the auction: "This was a very interesting and rich collection, and buyers responded enthusiastically to the quality and variety of the jewelry items for sale."
+Lynne Arkin, Fine Jewellery Specialist at Bonhams in San Francisco, says of the auction: "This was a very interesting and rich collection, and buyers responded enthusiastically to the quality and variety of the jewellery items for sale."

 NOTES FOR EDITORS